Fujio-Turner/cb-stats-demo/README.md

 A: No, it is bound to a particular day.
 Example 2016-06-17_cbstats.txt will only have the stats for that day per server.

-Q:How do get rid of the logs that are XYZ days old?
+Q:How do I get rid of the logs that are XYZ days old?

 A:Linux has a built in log rotation tool on the folder level. https://www.cyberciti.biz/faq/how-do-i-rotate-log-files/ In the future I'll come up with a built-in one.

-Q:Where does it collect the metrics from?
+Q:Where does the script collect the metrics from?

-A:Couchbase Server has a REST end point on #{hostname}:8091/pools/default/buckets/{bucket-name}/nodes/{hostname}:8091/stats which spits out a JSON with all the metrics per node per bucket.
+A:Couchbase Server has a REST end point on #http://{hostname}:8091/pools/default/buckets/{bucket-name}/nodes/{hostname}:8091/stats which spits out a JSON with all the metrics per node per bucket for the last 60 seconds.

 Q:Do I have to put my Couchbase Administrator username and password in the config file?